-The Checked C research project is investigating how to extend the C programming language so that programmers can write more secure and reliable C programs.
+The Checked C project is extending the C programming language so that programmers can write more secure and reliable C programs.
 The project is developing an extension to C called Checked C that adds checking to C to detect or prevent common programming errors such as buffer overruns, out-of-bounds memory accesses, and incorrect type casts.
 The extension is designed to be used for existing system software written in C.

 Finding out more